aaronreidsmith/aaronreidsmith.github.io/_posts/2020-12-03-advent-of-code-day-03.md

   - Raku
 ---

-Today was the first problem that I felt lended itself naturally to a for-loop.
-While there is nothing wrong with a [for-loop in functional programming programming](https://two-wrongs.com/myth-of-the-day-functional-programmers-dont-use-loops), I wanted to used one of the common substitutes in the functional programmer's toolbelt: recursion.
+Today was the first problem that I felt lent itself naturally to a for-loop.
+While there is nothing wrong with a [for-loop in functional programming programming](https://two-wrongs.com/myth-of-the-day-functional-programmers-dont-use-loops), I wanted to used one of the common substitutes in the functional programmer's tool belt: recursion.

 ## The Problem